Ezeebube5/Cloud_DevOps-Capstone/Readme.md

-# Project 5 - Cloud DevOps Engineer Capstone Project
+Cloud DevOps Engineer Capstone Project

-> In this project, I applied my skills and knowledge which was developed throughout the Cloud DevOps Nanodegree program.
+In this project, I applied my skills and knowledge which was developed throughout the Cloud DevOps Nanodegree program.

 ## Project Tasks: